simonw/sqlite-utils/docs/python-api.rst

 Transforming a table
 ====================

 The SQLite ``ALTER TABLE`` statement is limited.
-It can add columns and rename tables, but it cannot drop columns, change column types, change ``NOT NULL`` status or change the primary key for a table.
+It can add and drop columns and rename tables, but it cannot change column types, change ``NOT NULL`` status or change the primary key for a table.

 The ``table.transform()`` method can do all of these things, by implementing a multi-step pattern `described in the SQLite documentation <https://www.sqlite.org/lang_altertable.html#otheralter>`__: